|

 Syndicated Measurement Services that submit to MRC Accreditation must agree to:

-Rating services awarded MRC Accreditation are given permission to display the MRC’s logo on the audited research product indicating compliance with our Standards.
-MRC Standards are publicly available; more importantly, the extensive methodological and survey performance disclosures mandated by the MRC are required to be available to all rating service customers. |
+Measurement services awarded MRC Accreditation are given permission to display the MRC’s logo on the audited research product indicating compliance with our Standards.
+MRC Standards are publicly available; more importantly, the extensive methodological and survey performance disclosures mandated by the MRC are required to be available to all rating service customers.

 |